 All course assignments must be turned in on time and must be college-level work.
-Faculty have the right to not accept late assignments, and/or deduct points for late or unacceptable work per course syllabi.
+Faculty have the right to not accept late assignments, and/or deduct points for late or unacceptable work.

 1.12 Criteria for PTA Program Probation and Dismissal